Entry to Exit Point: Olango, San Fernando to Tampayan, Magdiwang

 |a very steep assault|

 As we continue the trek, succeeding assault trails followed.
-It felt like it's a continuous Cardiac trail of Mt.
+It felt like it's a continuous cardiac trail of Mt.
 Makiling.
 We reached Camp 1 after more than an hour.
 Surprisingly, the next trail was literally rocks, both cliffs at each side .
 Truly, buddy Dennis is right when he told me that everything about the trail is rock.
 It' a very long steep climb, multiple times as Melkas ridge of Mt.
 Makiling.
 Just like what the guide says, anyone who does the traverse should have strong arms.
 Each step is literally a climb and one would require to exert his/her great effort in order to sustain the trail.
 To think, we just took the new trail called Team Outdoor Pilipinas and it's already tough.
 According to Tatay Remy, the old trail is harder-- a side trail directly facing the cliff.
 Throughout the trek, we encountered a number of beautiful flora and fauna and big pitcher plants.
-Some of them are same size as my shoe.
+Some of them are same size as my shoes.
 On the other hand, buddy Dennis was not feeling well then.
 From time to time he threw up and he looked fainted.
 He was wondering, considering he already traversed the mountain through a dayhike last year and he was behaving like that.
 Probably it was because of lack of sleep and he didn't eat before we get started.
 Tatay Remy was also already asking him if he could sustain the climb but he pushed through and he made it until Camp 3 where we ate our lunch and thankfully he has recharged himself.
 He’s back to life!

 From such point, we were already behind our itinerary yet still within the maximum time we can stay there.
 Delayed though, the target was, we should be leaving Camp 3 by 1pm and favorably, at 12:45pm we were able to resume.
 From that point, we could completely view the rocky structure of the peaks of Mt.
 Guiting-Guiting.
 Extra care must be the first concern as when you look around, cliffs seem to scare you.
 The next target after Camp 3 was to reach the Crash site by 3pm.
 An open trail followed.
-There was an area there that i would not forget--- a side trek with a first glimpse of "kiss the wall" followed by a high assault by stepping into separate knife edge - shaped rock making a deep hole between the wall rock and such separate rock.
+There was an area there that I would not forget--- a side trek with a first glimpse of "kiss the wall" followed by a high assault by stepping into separate knife edge - shaped rock making a deep hole between the wall rock and such separate rock.
 Tatay Remy was supporting my steps.
 I was shaking for the first time with the “127 hours” movie in my mind.
-It's my biggest fear—Rocks, where I could be hanging on the ere along the cliff (now you may question why I still climb even with such fears..
+It's my biggest fear—Rocks, where I could be hanging along the cliff (now you may question why I still climb even with such fears..
 I don't know either.
 Perhaps, I just know I can overcome it).

 |I was shaking here!|